 With only a couple months left in 2016, you’re likely busy planning for next year – forecasting, setting goals, budgeting, and focusing on the strategic plan for 2017 (all while trying to finish out 2016 strong).
-Whether you are a start-up getting ready to scale up next year or a more established company figuring out how to fuel the growth engine, marketing is a critical piece of the puzzle.
+Whether you are a start-up getting ready to scale up next year or a more established company figuring out how to fuel the growth engine, planning your b2b marketing budget is a critical piece of the puzzle.

 Our clients often want help figuring out where and how to spend those precious marketing dollars to reap the greatest benefit.
 In this post, we’ll cover some of the areas that generally require a larger investment but that pay dividends over time in terms of driving process efficiencies, building brand awareness and credibility, accelerating lead generation and overcoming resource constraints.

 #1: Marketing Automation Technology